 - Start-up (Architecture, Provisioning, etc.)

 And what are the differences when approaching these phases with traditional development or with development based on Onesait Platform?
 Well, all of these:

 At this point, we are going to detail some of the capabilities offered by Onesait Platform as a Low Code Platform.
 We are not going to see all of them because that would be an endless task, but we will see those that give an idea of the added value it offers.

-First of all, let’s remember that the Onesait Platform is a Data-Centric platform, which makes it possible to manage the information life cycle, by enabling the construction of applications with «data at the centre».
-Analysing these capabilities on the basis of data processing:
+Also, remember that the Onesait Platform is a Data-Centric platform, which makes it possible to manage the information life cycle, by enabling the construction of applications with «data at the core».
+We will analyse these capabilities on the basis of data processing:

 1.- Persistence layer